AOC and allied progressives seek monthly cash payments, rent 'suspension' in coronavirus response

 AOC RIPS CORONAVIRUS RELIEF BILL AS 'COMPLETELY INSUFFICIENT,' CALLS FOR CASH INFUSIONS, REIMBURSING STUDENTS

-But perhaps the most immediate relief to workers would be $1,000 biweekly in universal basic income support for at least six months.
-The current proposals of $1,000 don't go far enough, they argue, and at least $2,000 month is needed for everyone.
+But perhaps the most immediate relief to workers would be $1,000 biweekly payments for at least six months.
+The current proposals of $1,000 per month don't go far enough, they argue, and at least $2,000 monthly is needed for everyone.

 Consumers should also get a break from all their debt payments for six months, including credit card debt, student debt, mortgage and lease payments.
-There should also be a nationwide moratorium on debt and mortgage foreclosures, the activists said.
+There should also be a nationwide moratorium on mortgage foreclosures, the activists said.

 The progressive groups are aligned with Ocasio-Cortez and Sen. Bernie Sanders, I-Vt.
 Some of the ideas have already gotten support from the politicians in a position to vote on such measures and influence policy.

-Sanders backed the $ 2,000-a-month proposal Tuesday night as he suffered another round of losses in his bid for the White House.
+Sanders backed the $ 2,000-a-month proposal Tuesday night as he suffered another round of election losses in his bid for the White House.

 CORONAVIRUS CASES TOP 200,000 WORLDWIDE, DEATH TOLL PASSES 8,000